 CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

-CNN's Chief International Anchor Christiane Amanpour

-interviewed Anna Wintour in New York on Friday April 5, 2019.
-Amanpour's interview airs on Monday April 8 at 7pm CET on CNN International.
-The interview will also air on PBS (check your local listings).
+CNN's Chief International Anchor Christiane Amanpour interviewed Anna Wintour in New York on Friday April 5, 2019.

 Anna Wintour's omnipresent status, crafted over a three-decade-long career at the helm of Vogue, is unrivaled in the fashion industry.
 Her reputation has transcended that of the magazine she edits, her image -- immaculately sliced bob, sunglasses -- now instantly recognizable in silhouette or line sketch.